-- 5.1 The reports by the Care Inspectorate and Education Scotland provide further information on the standards and quality in our services and set out a clear agenda for continuous improvement. - 5.2 It is recommended that the Scrutiny Committee scrutinises and comments as appropriate on the contents of the report.
+- 5.1 The analysis of the gradings and reports by the Care Inspectorate and Education Scotland provide positive confirmation that the standards and quality in our services remain high and set a clear agenda for continuous improvement. - 5.2 It is recommended that the Scrutiny Committee scrutinises and comments as appropriate on the contents of the report.